Rocky mountain prep News

 While our intervention students averaged at least a year of growth across all grades, we ultimately missed the two-year growth goal for students receiving intervention.
 While we fell short of this goal, we feel strongly that our literacy programming and ongoing work in this area will continue to accelerate student learning and reading achievement, and we are very proud of our progress.

-Additionally, network-wide, third-grade scholars receiving intervention support had the strongest growth, growing on average 1.2 years in one year!
+Additionally, network-wide, third-grade students receiving intervention support had the strongest growth, growing on average 1.2 years in one year!
 Performance in third grade is a strong indicator of future success, so this is very promising data.

 Big Five Goal #3: Third-grade through fifth-grade students taking CMAS will score an average of 45% on track for the next grade level with 10% scoring exceeds expectations.